 An Externship is an opportunity for students to earn a full semester or summer’s worth of academic credit by working full time, without pay, under the guidance of a practicing attorney at a carefully selected placement.
 Students can do an externship anywhere in the world, though many externships based in the United States may provide valuable experience in global law.

 To learn more about the requirements of doing any type of externship, please visit the Externship Program webpage.

 Individually Designed Placements:

 Students can independently arrange externships with individual firms or organizations.
 For those interested in externships or work with inter-governmental and non-governmental organizations, the Global Law Program has produced a detailed list of possibilities: Global Law Career Opportunities: International Law, International Human Rights, and International Criminal Law.
-Many IGOs and NGOs operate out of the Netherlands and are listed in the Guide to International Organisations in The Hague.
+Many IGOs and NGOs operate out of the Netherlands and are listed in the Guide to International Organizations in The Hague.

 India: There are options for students interested in business, litigation, transactional, public interest, human rights, and environmental practice.
 To learn more, visit the India Externships site.

 Asia: There are exclusive placements in Asia, particularly for students interested in law firm experience.
 Past placements include firms in both Beijing and Shanghai, China.
 These externships are designed to round out a summer that begins with studying in Beijing through a partner program at Peking University.
 To learn more, visit the Studying in China site.